Payday Loans Glossary – Direct Lending Terms

 Direct Payday Lender – We use this term a lot all throughout our site.
 A direct payday lender is a company that actually offers short term financing.
-A direct payday lender is not a middle-man or lender matching service.
+This is not a middle-man or lender matching service.
 They’re the company that’s actually funding your cash advance or personal loan.
-You can cfind direct lenders in your state by using our online loan finder service.
+You can find direct lenders in your state by using our online loan finder service.

 Merchant Cash Advance – This type of loan is for businesses and does not apply to individual consumers.
 Most legitimate cash advance businesses will get a one time payment from a lender in return for a future percentage of sales that comes in.
-Much like direct payday lenders, an fast cash advance will come with a high interest rate.
+Much like money from direct payday lenders, a fast cash advance will come with a high interest rate.
 We see most merchant cash advances setup now as a lump sum payment to a business in exchange for certain future revenues.
 The FTC has recently launched separate investigations into small business financing that cover this form of lending.